courk/openflexure-delta-stage/docs/printing_the_components.md

 These instructions show you how to print the parts and the printed tools for the OpenFlexure Delta Stage.
 You don't need to print all the files.
 Follow the steps below to find the right files for your configuration.

+We normally print with PLA using a 0.15 layer height and ~18% infill.
+You should not need to print any of the parts with adhesion settings (brim etc.) or supports.
+Take note of the optics parts we recommend you print with black PLA, to reduce stray light.

 [Delta Stage]: models/delta_stage.stl "{cat:3DPrinted}}"
 [Delta Stage Microscope]: models/reflection_transmission_delta_stage.stl "{cat: 3DPrinted}"
 [feet]: models/feet.stl "{cat:3DPrinted, note: All three feet are in the one file.}"